surveygraph/surveygraphr/README.md

 #### Object documentation

-To build object documentation, we run `devtools::document()`, which in turn calls `roxygen2::roxygenise()`.
-As such, anyone contributing to this package must have `roxygen2` installed.
-This can be done by running `install.packages("roxygen2")`.
-A detailed guide on building documentation using `roxygen2` can be found in Wickham's book _R Packages_ linked below, but in short, we comment in markdown all exported functions in the `R/` directory.
-These comments are then read by `roxygen2` to produce `*.Rd` files.

-Further, roxygen2 will also build the `NAMESPACE` file based on your annotations of the source code in the `R` and `src` directories.
+To build object documentation, we run `devtools::document()`, which in turn calls `roxygenise()` from the `roxygen2` package.
+This function looks for `roxygen2` comments in markdown above R functions in the `R/` directory.
+We comment in markdown all exported functions in the `R/` directory.
+These comments are then translated to produce `.Rd` files in the `man/` directory.
+Further, roxygen2 will also build the `NAMESPACE` file based on the `@export` function tags.

-Note that the `data` directory should be reserved for R formatted data.
-In the words of Wickham, each file in this directory should be an .RData file created by `save()` containing a single object (with the same name as the file).
-The easiest way to adhere to these rules is by going `x <- sample(1000)`, then `usethis::use_data(x, sample)`.

-In summary, documentation is built by running
+The script `buildman.R` contains the commands

 ```r
 library("devtools")